 The yearly Discovery Pass is valid for all National Parks in Canada.
 You can purchase it at the gate when you enter the national park, in the Visitor’s Centre or online here.

 As always in the Canadian Rockies, you are in bear habitat.
 You should always carry a bear spray (can be purchased at Visitor’s Centre or outdoor stores), know when and how to use it and make noise while hiking, so you don’ surprise any bears!
 Carefully read these instructions on how to behave around them.

 Even though you’re unlikely to see a bear in winter, it’s better be safe than sorry.
 Bears have been seen to walk around as late as January and some waking up in March already.

-More winter activities in Banff & Canadian Rockies
+Winter activities in Banff & Canmore

 - Ha Ling Peak in Canmore – newly opened after major construction it can be hiked in winter as well, check conditions beforehand